-Course Code Semester-IV,Course Title No of Hours Per week No of Credits BCH 406a Research Methodology- Open elective 06 04 Sessional Marks: 20 End Semester E xamination Marks: 80
+Course Code Course Title No of Hours Per week No of Credits BCH 406a Open elective (a) Research Methodology 06 04 Sessional Marks: 2 20 End Semester Ex camination Marks: 80

 - 1. To choose the appropriate research design and develop appropriate research hypothesis for a research project - 2.
 To describe the appropriate statistical methods required for a particular research design. - 3.
 To get introduced to the basic concepts of Bioinformatics and its significance in Biological data analysis. - 4.
 To provide knowledge about the basics of sequence alignment and analysis.